 Croghan is a tiny village located in the state of New York.
-With a population of 653 people and just one neighborhood, Croghan is the 841st largest community in New York.
-Croghan has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 638 people and just one neighborhood, Croghan is the 841st largest community in New York.
+Croghan has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-Because occupations involving physical labor dominate the local economy, Croghan is generally considered to be a blue-collar town.
-37.74% of the Croghan workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Croghan, you'll notice that it is more blue-collar than most other communities in America.
+37.74% of Croghan’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Croghan is a village of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Croghan who work in food service (11.94%), office and administrative support (8.39%), and healthcare (8.39%).

 Croghan is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.